 Cut out the stem and top of the pumpkin with a knife.
 Glue the top of the pumpkin to the bottom of the pumpkin.
 Let it dry.

 Cover the entire pumpkin including the sides with Smooth Finish Paintable Coating.
 Let it completely dry.
-Lightly sand the coating with fine grit sandpaper.
-Remove excess coating.
+Lightly sand the coating with fine-grit sandpaper.
+Remove the excess coating.

 Start painting the pumpkin with the darkest color, in this case, dark blue.
 Wet a paintbrush by dipping it into the water and then into the acrylic paint.
 Wipe excess off with a paper towel to dilute the paint and make it thin like watercolor.

 Paint the rounded ridges of your pumpkin first.
 Let the paint dry for a few minutes. paint over the blue with white paint diluted with water.
 Once you get your pumpkin to the correct color.
 Let the paint dry for an hour.

 Paint your stem ridges and pumpkin with non-diluted dark brown.
 Go over the pumpkin in the lightest areas with diluted teal and white paint.
 Let it dry.

 Hot glue a small piece of jute twine to the back of the foam pumpkin, hang on your door and that’s it!
 You got the latest trend without having to know how to paint with watercolor!